-The following table presents fees paid by the Company in 2021 and 2020 for professional audit and other services provided by Baker Tilly, our independent registered public accounting firm, for those years:
+The following table presents fees paid by the Company in 2022 and 2021 for professional audit and other services provided by Baker Tilly, our independent registered public accounting firm, for those years:

-2021 2020
+2022 2021

-Audit Fees(1) \$ 190,000 \$ 136,800
+Audit Fees (1) \$ 191,208 \$ 190,000

-Audit-related fees (2) 24,500 24,500
+Audit-related fees (2) 25,770 24,500

-Tax fees (3)
+Tax fees (3) - -

-All other fees (4)
+All other fees (4) - -

-Total \$ 214,500 \$ 161,300
+Total \$ 216,978 \$ 214,500

-- (1) Includes professional services rendered for the audit of the Company's annual consolidated financial statements and review of consolidated financial statements included in Forms 10-Q, services relating to core system conversion, or services normally provided in connection with statutory and regulatory filings, including out-of-pocket expenses. - (2) Audit-related fees include services rendered for the 2021 and 2020 State of New York Mortgage Agency (SONYMA) audit and services rendered for the audit of the Lake Shore Savings and Loan Association 401(k) Savings Plan and Employee Stock Ownership Plan (ESOP) of Lake Shore Bancorp, Inc., including out-of-pocket expenses. - (3) No tax fees incurred in 2021 or 2020. - (4) No other fees in 2021 or 2020.
+(1) Includes professional services rendered for the audit of the Company's annual consolidated financial statements and review of consolidated financial statements included in Forms 10-Q, , or services normally provided in connection with statutory and regulatory filings, including out-of-pocket expenses.

+(2) Audit-related fees include services rendered for the 2022 and 2021 State of New York Mortgage Agency (SONYMA) audit and services rendered for the audit of the Lake Shore Savings and Loan Association 401(k) Savings Plan and Employee Stock Ownership Plan (ESOP) of Lake Shore Bancorp, Inc., including out-of-pocket expenses.

+(3) No tax fees incurred in 2022 or 2021.

+(4) No other fees in 2022 or 2021.

-Audit/Risk Committee Pre-Approval Policy
+Audit Committee Pre-Approval Policy

-Consistent with SEC and Public Company Accounting Oversight Board requirements regarding auditor independence, the Audit/Risk Committee has responsibility for appointing, setting compensation and overseeing the work of our independent registered public accounting firm.
-In recognition of this responsibility, the Audit/Risk Committee has established a policy regarding preapproval of all audit and permissible non-audit services provided by the independent registered public accounting firm.
+Consistent with SEC and Public Company Accounting Oversight Board requirements regarding auditor independence, the Audit Committee has responsibility for appointing, setting compensation and overseeing the work of our independent registered public accounting firm.
+In recognition of this responsibility, the Audit Committee has established a policy regarding pre-approval of all audit and permissible non-audit services provided by the independent registered public accounting firm.

 Pre-approval of Services.
-The Audit/Risk Committee shall pre-approve all auditing services and permitted non-audit services (including the fees and terms) to be performed for us by our independent registered public accounting firm, subject to the de minimis exception for non-audit services described below which, if not pre-approved, are approved by the Audit/Risk Committee prior to completion of the audit.
+The Audit Committee shall pre-approve all auditing services and permitted non-audit services (including the fees and terms) to be performed for us by our independent registered public accounting firm, subject to the de minimis exception for non-audit services described below which, if not pre-approved, are approved by the Audit Committee prior to completion of the audit.